pscbhcc/Public-speaking-club-/README.md

 Special thanks to the club leadership and members for their support!

----

-## 📧 Contact

-Have questions or want to get involved?
-📧 Email us at: [psc.bhcc@gmail.com]

----

 ## 📄 License

 &copy; 2025 Public Speaking Club, BHCC.
 All rights reserved.